SCHEUERMANN’S KYPHOSIS

 The doctor may prescribe physical therapy.
 A well-rounded rehabilitation program assists in calming pain and inflammation, improving mobility and strength, and making daily activities easier.
 When people include physical therapy along with wearing a brace, they will see improvements.

 It appears that exercise helps in changing the kyphotic curve in the mid-back.
 However, it can help when you combine it with bracing.
-Kyphosis treatments address the flexibility of the low back and hamstring muscles, back strength and posture, and ways to exercise at home.
+Kyphosis treatments address the flexibility of the lower back and hamstring muscles, back strength and posture, and ways to exercise at home.
 People might require rechecks with the physical therapist once or twice each year during periods of growth.

 The goals of physical therapy will help: